AmilaPoorna/Dashboards/Power BI/Mexico Toy Sales Dashboard/README.md

 ## Summary

-This Power BI dashboard provides a comprehensive tool for analyzing employee attrition and income, leveraging advanced visualizations to uncover actionable insights.
-It serves as a valuable resource for executives aiming to understand and mitigate factors influencing employee turnover and salary disparities.
+This Power BI dashboard delivers a comprehensive evaluation of toy sales across Maven toy stores in Mexico.
+It provides insights into the most and least profitable products, patterns in unit sales, and inventory management to support strategic planning and decision-making.